pulpgrinder/passiflora/README.md

 `make` — Build a macOS app bundle (plain `make` with no arguments builds for whatever platform you're on).

-`make ios` — Build for a physical iPhone or iPad.
+`make ios` — Cross-compile for a physical iPhone or iPad.

-`make iossim` — Build for the iOS Simulator.
+`make iossim` — Cross-compile for the iOS Simulator.
 Also launches the simulator (if it's not already running), transfers the app to it, and runs it.

 `make windows` — Cross-compile a Windows binary